-(i) A modern tax system, endowed with the latest instruments of tax optimization, such as the participation exemption regime or the patent box;

-(ii) Legal and political stability;

-(iii) Advantageous tax regime for real estate investment funds, real estate investment companies and real estate investment and asset management companies;

-(iv) A broad set of incentives and tax benefits to productive investment.

-(v) The existence of an extensive network of Double Taxation Conventions - currently there are 79 Conventions, 74 of which are already in force (including a DTC with Angola, to be in force soon).
+- 1. A modern tax system, endowed with the latest instruments of tax optimization, such as the participation exemption regime or the patent box; - 2.
+Legal and political stability; - Advantageous tax regime for real estate investment funds, real estate investment companies and real estate investment and asset management companies; - 4.
+A broad set of incentives and tax benefits to productive investment. - The existence of an extensive network of Double Taxation Conventions - currently there are 79 Conventions, 74 of which are already in force (including a DTC with Angola, to be in force soon).